emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 a: If you migrated at least one library in Python3, then you understand that this process does not cause major difficulties.
 The command ``2to3`` does 95% of work.
-The only significant problem is the migration of the C-expansion.
+The only significant problem is the migration of the C-extension.
 Storm ORM is fast enough even without the C-expansion, and does not lose much in performance.
-You can find the C-expansion for Python3 `here <http://bazaar.launchpad.net/~martin-v/storm/storm3k/view/head:/storm/cextensions.c>`__ (`diff <http://bazaar.launchpad.net/~martin-v/storm/storm3k/revision/438>`__).
+You can find the C-extension for Python3 `here <http://bazaar.launchpad.net/~martin-v/storm/storm3k/view/head:/storm/cextensions.c>`__ (`diff <http://bazaar.launchpad.net/~martin-v/storm/storm3k/revision/438>`__).
 There is also yet another `py3 branch <https://code.launchpad.net/~hackedbellini/storm/py3>`__.

-*q: How t use Storm ORM with partial Raw-SQL*
+*q: How to use Storm ORM with partial Raw-SQL*

 a: It's better to avoid to do it, and extend the SQL-builder.
 But if you really need::